-See the Hazelcast IMDG Reference Manual section on WAN Replication for details about the fields and their possible values.
+See the WAN Replication section in Hazelcast IMDG Reference Manual for details about the fields and their possible values.

-After clicking Add Configuration button, the new WAN replication configuration is added to the cluster.
+After clicking the Add Configuration button, the new WAN replication configuration is added to the cluster.
 You can see the new configuration when you try to initiate a WAN sync operation as described in the previous section.